soenneker/soenneker.utils.asyncsingleton/README.md

     public HttpRequester()
     {
-        // this func will lazily be called once it's retrieved the first time _client = new AsyncSingleton<HttpClient>(() =>
+        // This func will lazily execute once it's retrieved the first time.
+        // Other threads calling this at the same moment will asynchronously wait,
+        // and then utilize the HttpClient that was created from the first caller.
+        _client = new AsyncSingleton<HttpClient>(() =>
         {
             var socketsHandler = new SocketsHttpHandler